logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 </Tabs>

-If the client is well-authorized, a [JWT](https://datatracker.ietf.org/doc/html/rfc7519) format `access_token` will be granted and issued by Logto, specifically for the requested resource entity, encrypted, audience-restricted, and with a lifetime.
+If the client is well-authorized, a [JWT](https://datatracker.ietf.org/doc/html/rfc7519) format `access_token` will be granted and issued by Logto, specifically for the requested resource entity, encrypted, audience-restricted, and with an expiration time.
 Carry all the necessary info that can represent the authority of this request.

-Append the token to your request's Authorization header as the Bearer code:
+Append the token to your request's Authorization header as the Bearer token:

 i.e.